Object data

 Fair.
 The paint surface is abraded in the impasted passages.
 Small, discoloured retouchings are present throughout the flesh tones, particularly in the face.
 Woodworm holes and related wood loss are evident in the top right corner and on the right edge.

-…; collection Dirk Versteegh (1751-1822), Amsterdam, 1814, as anonymous Italian master;1…; purchased by Adriaan van der Hoop (1778-1854), Amsterdam, before 1822;2 by whom bequeathed to the City of Amsterdam, with 223 other paintings, 1854;3 from which on loan to the museum, as Anonymous (Godefridus Schalcken ?), since 30 June 18854
+…; collection Dirk Versteegh (1751-1822), Amsterdam, 1814, as anonymous Italian master;1…; purchased by Adriaan van der Hoop (1778-1854), Amsterdam, before 1822;2 by whom bequeathed to the City of Amsterdam, with 223 other paintings, 1854;3 on loan from the City of Amsterdam to the museum, as Anonymous (Godefridus Schalcken ?), since 30 June 18854

 Object number: SK-C-310